-Bankruptcy most likely brings up feelings of stress and fear, but the reality is that it is an important tool used as a last ditch effort to eliminate your financial hardships and help you start over with a clean slate.
+Bankruptcy is a word that most likely brings up feelings of stress and fear, but the reality is that it is an important tool that is used as a last-ditch effort to eliminate your financial hardships and help you start over with a clean slate.

 Depending on the type of bankruptcy you file for, your mounting debts are either discharged or you are presented with a new payment plan to pay them off over a five year period.